 Face Recognition: how it works and its safety

-Biometric facial recognition is now one of the most demanded identification solutions for online identity verification.
+What is face recognition?
+How does face recognition work?
+What practical applications can it have?
+Biometrical facial recognition is one of the most demanded identification solutions for online identity verification.

 What is face recognition?